-The Ethnic/Gender Studies Program at Emporia State University is an interdisciplinary program of study, established through the college of Liberal Arts and Sciences, that serves as an umbrella program for the distinct but often related fields of Ethnic Studies and Gender Studies.
-Emporia State currently offers a minor in Ethnic and Gender Studies.
+The Ethnic and Gender Studies program at Emporia State University is a multi-disciplinary program housed in the Department of Interdisciplinary Studies.
+It brings together the distinct and related fields of Ethnic Studies and Gender Studies.
+Emporia State University offers a minor in Ethnic and Gender Studies.

-The Ethnic and Gender Studies program also sponsors or co-sponsors multiple events each academic year, bringing in speakers, performances, and workshops for a variety of constituencies, including students, faculty, and community members.
-The Program, at its annual Women's History Month reception, recognizes the contributions of women on campus and in the community, through the awarding of the Susan B. Anthony Scholarship, the Dr. Mary Headrick Award, and the Ruth Schillinger Award.
+The Ethnic and Gender Studies program sponsors and co-sponsors events each academic year, bringing in speakers, performances, films and workshops for students, faculty, and community members.
+At its annual Women's History Month reception, the program recognizes the contributions of women on campus and in the community by awarding the Susan B. Anthony Scholarship, the Dr. Mary Headrick Award, and the Ruth Schillinger Award.